Born: 1914 (New Castle, PA)

 Soprano, a Naumburg Award Winner, Heard in Town Hall

 "The Walter W. Naumburg Musical Foundation, which makes annual awards to young musicians in the form of New York debut recitals, has a high average in picking its winners.
 Lura Stover, who appeared in Town Hall yesterday, is a Naumburg winner who helps bear out this contention.
-She is a soprano of poised talent, and her knowledge and taste bespeak more experinence than most newcommers possess.
+She is a soprano of poised talent, and her knowledge and taste bespeak more experience than most newcommers possess.

 She is a soprano of poised talent, and her knowledge and taste bespeak more experience than most newcomers possess...voice is wide in range.
 The upper tones are full and free, like a lyric soprano's, the lower tones are darkly colored, like a mezzo-soprano voice...the young soprano has uncommon perception and, in addition, she has been prepared with comprehension.
 Thus she could range over a fine and varied program, beginning with Elizabethan songs and moving through Wolf, other Lieder, Debussy and a final American group with a command of different styles and epochs.
 She could be light and graceful, intense and poetic, colorful and humorous..
 Miss Stover has the voice and intelligence to go places."
 H. T.